Cuomo rips 'cancel culture,' hints at political comeback

 “The actions against me were prosecutorial misconduct,” Cuomo said, repeating a theme he has pushed from the outset.
 “They used cancel culture to effectively overturn an election.”

-Democratic State Attorney General Letitia James, who released the report last summer that concluded Cuomo sexually harassed 11 women, hit back at the former governor Sunday.
+Democratic state Attorney General Letitia James, who released the report last summer that concluded Cuomo sexually harassed 11 women, hit back at the former governor Sunday via a statement from her reelection campaign.

-“Serial sexual harasser Andrew Cuomo won’t even spare a house of worship from his lies,” James said in a statement.
+“Serial sexual harasser Andrew Cuomo won’t even spare a house of worship from his lies,” James’ campaign said.
 “Even though multiple independent investigations found his victims to be credible, Cuomo continues to blame everyone but himself.”

 Cuomo resigned in August, days after an independent probe found he sexually harassed nearly a dozen women and that he and aides worked to retaliate against an accuser.
 On Sunday, Cuomo acknowledged his behavior wasn’t appropriate but quickly added that nothing he did violated the law.